The Right and Wrong Way to Sell Gift Cards for Cash

 Don't forget to evaluate additional fees as well.
-Some sites charge for listing your gift cards, for shipping, and more.
+Some sites charge for listing your gift cards, for shipping, and for other services.
 Make sure that you get the most cash for your card by comparing your options carefully.

-If you are willing to consider something other than cash for your gift cards, you may be able to get a higher price if you are willing to accept a different gift card instead of money.
-Gift card buyers often give a few percents more value for gift card payouts, since it helps them move their product more quickly.
+If you're willing to consider something other than cash for your gift cards, you may be able to get a higher price if you are willing to accept a different gift card instead of money.
+Gift card buyers often give a few percentage points more value for gift card payouts, since it helps them move their product more quickly.

 If you are already planning on making a purchase, a gift card to a retailer is nearly as good as cash, so the extra value might be worth the slight inconvenience to you.